dcfsnetwork/docs/README.md

-# Documentation of the go-ethereum website
+# Documentation of the DCC documents website

 To start a jekyll server run:
 ```shell